anderson-aristotle/js/README.md

 By the end of this, developers should be able to:

-- List all 5 JavaScript primitives and give an example of each
+- List all 5 JavaScript primitives and give an example of each.
-- Identify the operator in an expression and explain what it does
+- Identify the operator in an expression and explain what it does.
-- Define variable and contrast with value
+- Define variable and contrast with value.
-- Evaluate simple JavaScript by inspection
+- Evaluate simple JavaScript by inspection.
-- Write simple scripts that use flow control
+- Write simple scripts that use flow control.

 ## Prerequisites